roba269/CarND-Vehicle-Detection-Submit/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+The corresponding code is in Cell #x of the notebook.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here is one frame and its corresponding heatmap:

-![alt text][image5]
+![alt text][step1]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here is the output of `scipy.ndimage.measurements.label()` on the heatmap:
-![alt text][image6]
+![alt text][step2]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes:
-![alt text][image7]
+![alt text][step3]

+To eliminate the jiggle between frames, I used a "smoothing" apporach - basically accumulate the heatmap of multiple recent frames.

+Besides heatmap, I also used two another heuristic apporaches to filter out the false positive:
+1) Set xstart and xstop range, to make sure the scanning range only contains the road lanes only.
+2) Filter out the boxes with invalid width / height ratio (The bounding boxes should be rectanges not too far away from square).

 ---